fclaerho/quarkwm/doc/configuration.md

 the configurable parameters of the main modules), you have to modify `~/.xinitrc` to take into account those modifications at startup.
-The single subtlety is that you must know the process id of a module in order to use qctl.
+The single subtlety is that you must know the process id of a module in order to use `qctl`.
 Though it can be done using a bit of shell programming (and the variable $!, which return the pid of the last process run asynchronously), this is not straightforward.
-You should instead use qinit, a tool provided with quark.
+You should instead use `qinit`, a tool provided with quark.

 The syntax is the following:

 	$ qinit -start (module name) -ctl (module name) (qctl cmd)

-where you can use '-start' and '-ctl' multiple times, e.g.:
+where you can use `-start` and `-ctl` multiple times, e.g.:

 	$ qinit -start qbar -start qrun -ctl qrun 'setKeycode 0 28'

-Qinit terminates when the 1st module launched terminates, so if you have to reconfigure qwm, keep it in the first position.
+`Qinit` terminates when the 1st module launched terminates, so if you have to reconfigure `qwm`, keep it in the first position.
 Example:

 	export XTERM='xterm -bg black -fg lightgreen'
 	export PLAYER='xmms -t'